MatthewHarris01/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
 Play the game "Rock, Paper, Scissors" with the computer as opponent.
-Version 0.5 - html page for game completed, program does not yet include score computation or display.
+Version 1.0 - html page for game completed, program includes score computation and display.
 CSS and images added.
+Game now plays a sound for a plyer win, loss, and tie. sound files are in /assets/sounds.